Azure/terraform-azurerm-avm-res-network-dnsresolver/README.md

 ### <a name="input_inbound_endpoints"></a> [inbound\_endpoints](#input\_inbound\_endpoints)

 Description: A map of inbound endpoints to create on this resource.
-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+Multiple endpoints can be created by providing multiple entries in the map.
+For each endpoint, the "subnet\_name" is required, it points to a subnet in the virtual network provided in the "virtual\_network\_resource\_id" variable.

 Type: